Capoala/Capoala.CmdLine/README.md

   );
 ```

 ## Defining rules and restrictions.

 The ICommandLineRestriction<T> interface provides an easy way to create re-usable restrictions and rule-sets.
+Built direclty into the framework are common, default restrictions that provide a quick and clear way of defining restrictions.

 The following example shows how to: